nextgis/docs_ngweb/source/collector.rst

    Resource group with Collector project, Basemap and Web Map

-For editable layers without forms added to the project forms are created.
-You can edit them by clicking "Edit".
+For all editable layers added to the project, a style and a form are created if they hadn't been added beforehand.
+You can edit them by clicking "Edit" on the resource page on in the resource list.

-If you're an experienced user and with to fine-tune the project as you're creating it, you can use the standard resource creation dialog.
+If you're an experienced user and wish to fine-tune the project as you're creating it, you can use the standard resource creation dialog.

 .. _project_manually: